Dehenna Davison: Parliamentary career

 Davison was a co-host of The Political Correction on GB News on Sunday mornings between June 2021 and September 2022.

 Davison abstained on the vote for the Health and Social Care Levy in September 2021.
 The levy increased National Insurance Contributions paid by employees and employers by 1.25% between April 2022 and 2023 before becoming a separate tax from then on.
 She was also one of 99 Conservative MPs to vote against the introduction of COVID passes in England in December 2021.
 In early 2022, she voiced her support for the reform of the Gender Recognition Act 2004 to include self-identification, and a conversion therapy ban to include transgender people.

 Davison was one of 148 MPs to vote against Prime Minister Boris Johnson in the 2022 Conservative Party vote of confidence in his leadership on 6 June.
 Johnson survived the vote of confidence but resigned on 7 July 2022 following the Chris Pincher scandal and the subsequent government crisis.
 She endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.

 Truss became Prime Minister on 6 September 2022 and Davison was appointed as Parliamentary Under Secretary of State at the Department for Levelling Up, Housing and Communities two days later.
 Rishi Sunak succeeded Truss as a result of the October 2022 Conservative Party leadership election and Davison retained her role.

 On 25 November 2022, Davison announced that she would not seek re-election as an MP at the next general election citing the need to have a "life outside of politics" and support her family.
 On 18 September 2023, she resigned as Parliamentary Under-Secretary of State for Levelling Up due to chronic migraine.
+In November 2023, Davison was named in the BBC's 100 Women list, which features 100 inspiring and influential women from around the world.
 In March 2024, she obtained the first parliamentary debate on migraines since the 1960s and stated her experiences as "life-ruining" and called for better access to treatments.
+Davison also participated in the London Marathon in the same year in aid of the National Migraine Centre.

+Post-parliamentary career

+Davison is a supporter of assisted dying and joined the campaign organisation My Death, My Decision as senior political officer in December 2024 after completing her term as MP in July 2024.
+She joined the County Durham-based private transport firm Holdham Group as its Chief Growth Officer in August 2026.